Nasser3003/DailyAssignments/README.md

 ## Enhancements and Features
 - **User Interface**: Developed a fun and engaging UI.
-- **Algorithms**: Created bespoke algorithms for both the bot and the dealer.
+- **Algorithm**: Created bespoke algorithms for both the bot and the dealer.
 - **Logging**: Opted for comprehensive logging over file storage for efficiency.

 ## Additional Notes